 Forensic interviewing of children is an impartial fact-finding process that guides decision-making in criminal, family, and juvenile law cases.
-A forensic interview is a structured conversation that is designed to obtain information from the child about an event the child has experienced.
-A properly conducted forensic interview tests alternative hypotheses and is directed by questions that permit the child to report events in their own words.
+A forensic interview is a structured conversation that is designed to obtain information from a child about an event the child has experienced.
+A properly conducted forensic interview is directed by questions that permit children to report events in their own words.

 Children’s Memory and Suggestibility

 Allegations of child physical abuse and child sexual abuse are serious matters requiring skillful, methodical investigation.
 The complex nature of these charges is often compounded by a lack of physical evidence or delay between the occurrence of the alleged abuse and its disclosure.
 At trial, decisions about witness credibility are made by judges or jurors who may not be familiar with issues related to children’s memory and suggestibility.
 Research shows that misconceptions exist about the accuracy and credibility of a child’s memory, and providing judges and jurors with accurate information can be a crucial aspect of trial strategy.
 Knowledgeable expert testimony can diminish both unnecessary doubt and naïve trust in children’s reports of physical abuse and sexual abuse, and can contribute to the fair administration of justice.

 Disclosure and Recantation